dinanathsj29/web-design-development-fundamentals-tutorial/README.md

 - Canvas API - Draw directly in the browser

 ### 3.9.
 Web Fonts
-- Earlier we use to use fonts available and installed on user machine like Arial, Verdana, Times, Sherif etc.
+- Earlier we use to use fonts available and installed on user machines like Arial, Verdana, Times, Sherif, etc.
 - Web Fonts technology allows the downloading and temporary installation of fonts within the browser
-- @font-face CSS technique is used to request any engaging and latest fonts/typography from the web server
+- `@font-face` CSS technique is used to request any engaging and latest fonts/typography from the web server
 - **New font formats developed**
   - EOT  - Embedded OpenType
   - WOFF - Web Open Font Format